HenrikBengtsson/future.BatchJobs/README.md

 ### Interrupts
 Interrupts such as user interrupts ("Ctrl-C") will only interrupt any evaluation running in the same R session.
-They will not interrupts the evaluation of asynchroneous expressions running in seperate R processes such as those pushed out on a cluster.
-This can be useful when one tries to get the value of a asynchroneous evaluation that took longer than expected causing R to pause.
+They will not interrupts the evaluation of asynchronous expressions running in separate R processes such as those pushed out on a cluster.
+This can be useful when one tries to get the value of a asynchronous evaluation that took longer than expected causing R to pause.
 By hitting Ctrl-C one can get back to the main prompt and do other tasks while waiting for the long-running evaluation to complete.